PedrobyJoao/Graphs/README.md

 Besides finding a seller, I want to find the closest one.
 So buying from my friend is better than buying from my friend's friend

 (I highly recommend you to look for graph images in order to better understand)<br>
-<hr><br>
-(Although I'd prefer C-language, I'm using Python because I want to focus on the algorithm itself and not to worry about memory management with 'malloc' and 'free')